AI4Green/solvent_flashcards/README.md

 ## Import as python package

-It is also possible to run the solvent guide in python by importing the create_app() function.
+It is also possible to run the solvent guide in python by importing the app_run() function.

 ```
 from solvent_guide.webapp import app_run